micro/micro/README.md

 - **Token Management**: The `/auth/tokens` page allows you to generate, view (obfuscated), and copy JWT tokens.
 Tokens are stored and can be revoked.
 When a user is deleted, all their tokens are revoked immediately.
 - **User Management**: The `/auth/users` page allows you to create, list, and delete users.
 Passwords are never shown or stored in plaintext.
 - **Token Revocation**: JWT tokens are stored and checked for revocation on every request.
 Revoked or deleted tokens are immediately invalidated.
-- **Sidebar Logic**: Sidebar API endpoints only appear on the `/api` page for a focused experience.
 - **Security**: All protected endpoints use consistent authentication logic.
 Unauthorized or revoked tokens receive a 401 error.
 All sensitive actions require authentication.
-- **Modern UI**: Clean, responsive design with improved form and button styling for a better user experience.
 - **Logs & Status**: View service logs and status (PID, uptime, etc) directly from the dashboard.

 To get started, run: